-This National Day commemorates the opening of the New York Post Office on September 7, 1914.
+National Neither Snow nor Rain Day on September 7th commemorates the opening of the New York Post Office on September 7, 1914.

 Neither snow, nor rain, nor heat, nor gloom of night stays these couriers from the swift completion of their appointed rounds ~ Inscription found over the entrance of the central post office in New York City

 The James A. Farley Post Office Building is the main post office in New York City.
-Built in 1912 and opened for postal business in 1914, it is famous for the inscription.
-In 1982, the post office was officially designated The James A Farley Building as a monument and testament to the political career of the nation’s 53rd Postmaster General.
+Built-in 1912 and opened for postal business in 1914, the building bears the famous inscription.
+In honor of James A Farley, the building received official designation as The James A Farley Building.
+It serves as a monument and testament to the political career of the nation’s 53rd Postmaster General.

 The James A. Farley Post Office Building became home to “Operation Santa” after being featured in the 1947 classic film Miracle on 34th Street.